Population Interference in Panel Experiments

 \section{Simulations}

-In this section, we use simulations to supplement some of our theoretical results, and to provide empirical guidance when theory is lacking.
+We now use a simulation to explore some of our theoretical results.
 Section~\ref{section:simul-clt} explores some of the finite sample properties of our central limit theorems in different realistic settings.
-Section~\ref{section:simul-stab} explores empirically some properties of the convex combination estimator proposed in Section~\ref{subsec: epsilonstab}: in particular, although we do not prove central limit theorems for this estimator, we show that confidence intervals based on normal approximations behave well in our simulation, and could therefore be reasonable candidates for practical use.
+Section~\ref{section:simul-stab} explores empirically some properties of the convex combination estimator proposed in Section~\ref{subsec: epsilonstab}: in particular, we show that confidence intervals based on normal approximations behave well in our simulation is a reasonable candidate for practical use.